GoogleCloudPlatform/simple-anthos-installer/README.md

     └── region.hcl
 ```

-It is organized by region (us-east1) and under that an environment (dev).
-The GCP account credentials, region and environment name is configured in the `account.hcl`, `region.hcl` and `env.hcl` files respectively.
+It is organized by region (us-east1 in this case) and under that an environment (dev).

+- `account.hcl` : contains GCP project details
+- `region.hcl` : contains GCP region and AZ details
+- `env.hcl` : environment name set to `dev` by default

 These `.hcl` provide sensible defaults which can be overriden using environment variables.

 The numbering scheme for the directories is a best practice to document the order of deployment.